microsoft/FabricRTA-in-a-Day/assets/ProctorGuide.md

 *Q:* *I am Interested to a be an instructor/proctor for further sessions.
 What do I do?*
 **A:** Please use the relevant field in feedback form to express your interest.
 We will contact you to collaborate.

-*Q:* *I have completed ADX-In-A-Day.
-What can I do to get deep technical knowledge and hands-on about Azure Synapse Data Explorer.*
+*Q:* *I have completed Fabric RTA-In-A-Day.
+What can I do to get deep technical knowledge and hands-on about Fabric RTA.*
-**A:** You can request for a 12 Hour hands on session (in open hack style) on ADX – ADX Microhack Or you can try a challenging yet fun game to solve some real world puzzles using KQL – Kusto Detective Agency
+**A:** Try the L300: Fabric RTA FlightStream, L300: ADX Microhack, L100-L400: Kusto Detective Agency, L300: Book PDF, L300-400: KQL Graph

 *Q:* *Where can I nominate my team/customer/partner for the program?*
 **A:** For Microsoft employees , you can use the request form – Learning sessions request form